Corporate Legal

 7. Upon receipt of a complaint, the Director of Research and Planning shall, in a timely fashion, conduct an investigation into the allegation.
 Within five working days of receiving the complaint the Director of Research and Planning will discuss with the faculty member whose conduct is in question, the nature of the complaint and the circumstances surrounding it.

-8. In the event the Director, at his/her discretion, determines that the formal complaint is without foundation, then the Director of Research and Planning may dismiss the complaint and immediately advise the Complainant accordingly providing written justification for the decision.
+8. In the event the Director, at their discretion, determines that the formal complaint is without foundation, then the Director of Research and Planning may dismiss the complaint and immediately advise the Complainant accordingly providing written justification for the decision.
 The Complainant may challenge this decision by submitting an appeal to the President.
 Appeals must be in writing and a copy of the appeal letter should also be sent to the Director of Research and Planning.
 RRC Polytech shall use a duly constituted Appeal Committee (appointed by the President consisting of at least five members none of whom is a member of the REB) to review the decision.
 Appeals may be granted when there is a significant disagreement over an interpretation of the TCPS.
 The decision of the Appeal Committee shall be binding.

 9. If, in the opinion of the Director, a satisfactory resolution of a formal complaint is possible, the Director of Research and Planning shall attempt such a resolution.
 The complaint will be considered resolved through an informal process when the Complainant and Respondent confirm that it has been resolved to their satisfaction (resolution, in this context, implies that the Complaint is withdrawn and the Complainant and Respondent unreservedly accept any additional resolution matters).

-10. In the event the Director of Research and Planning is unable to achieve a satisfactory resolution, or if the Director of Research and Planning determines that an investigation is required, he/she will refer the complaint to a committee for investigation within 10 days of receipt of the complaint.
+10. In the event the Director of Research and Planning is unable to achieve a satisfactory resolution, or if the Director of Research and Planning determines that an investigation is required, they will refer the complaint to a committee for investigation within 10 days of receipt of the complaint.

 11. The Director of Research and Planning, in consultation with the appropriate Vice President, will strike a committee of three independent persons with relevant experience in the area of research and scholarship involved in a particular case, to conduct an investigation.
 No member of the department/school involved shall be among the three persons appointed.
 Persons external to the College may be appointed if necessary.
 The committee will conduct interviews with the Complainant, Respondent and other individuals as they deem appropriate to discern the facts.
 All interviews will be documented.
 During any meeting with the Respondent, the Respondent is entitled to be accompanied by an advocate of the Respondent’s choosing.
-The Respondent has the right to know the allegations against him/her and has the right to answer the allegations both orally and in writing.
+The Respondent has the right to know the allegations against them and has the right to answer the allegations both orally and in writing.

 12. The committee will address the allegations made and determine if they have merit and in doing so will act fairly and conduct its proceedings in a manner consistent with the principles of natural justice.